 We address all of these things and many more in our book about living off the grid, including projects like:

 - How to Build a Simple Rocket Stove

 - The 5-Gallon Gravity-Fed Bucket Shower

 - The Inside Outhouse

 One of the premises behind our book is that if we can do it, anybody can.

-We are still very much an early work in progress but taking small steps, one after another, is the only way to begin.
+We are still very much an early work in progress when it comes to living off the grid, but taking small steps, one after another, is the only way to begin.
 You truly do not have to go into debt or have a large bank account to move towards a more sustainable, and even off-grid homestead.